nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 <br/>

 ### 3.5 View the information of an anime
-View all the information regarding a specific anime.
+The `info` command allows you to view all the information regarding a specific anime.

 Format: `info <ANIME_ID>`